kamhonhoi/HybBCSeq/README.md

        -    motif.MotifT : Location of the probability table flanking the mouse variable domain
        -	demux.csv : Location of the demultiplexed CSV file
      - Outputs: -cleaned.csv is the cleaned file for the next step
+     - Note: If "undefined symbol: PyFPE_jbuf" error were encountered, please refer to the Troubleshooting section for a fix.

 6. Consolidating cleaned demultiplexed sequences
    - Script used: BarcodedSeq-consolidate.py